 Funds not earned back through the withhold program shall create a Bonus pool.
-Bonuses will be paid to CONTRACTORs based on criteria detailed in the Managed Care Process and Procedure Manual.
+Bonuses will be paid to CONTRACTORs based on criteria detailed in this section of the Contract.
 Bonuses will be paid based on performance during the fixed time period of the previous calendar year.
 (42 CFR § 438.6(b)(2)(i))